G. T. Nanavati

-Girish Thakurlal Nanavati (17 February 1935 – 18 December 2021) was an Indian judge who was a Justice of the Supreme Court of India.
-After his retirement, he headed two commissions inquiring into the 1984 Anti-Sikh riots and the Godhra riots.
+Girish Thakurlal Nanavati (17 February 1935 – 18 December 2021) was a judge of the Supreme Court of India.
+After his retirement, he headed two commissions inquiring into the 1984 Anti-Sikh riots and the 2002 Godhra riots.

 Early life

 Born in Jambusar, Gujarat, on 17 February 1935, Nanavati was the eldest of twelve children.
 In his family, his father, grandfather and uncle were all lawyers.
-Judge Nanavati studied at St. Xaviers College in Mumbai.
+Nanavati studied at St. Xaviers College in Mumbai.
 After finishing his education in the arts, he enrolled in the Government Law College in Mumbai to receive his bachelor's and master's degrees in law.

 Career

 Nanavati enrolled as an advocate in the Bombay High Court in 1958.
 Circumstances forced him to return to Gujarat from Mumbai when the bifurcation of the Bombay state in 1960 left him a hard choice.
 His wish to practice at the prestigious Bombay High Court went unfulfilled and left for Ahmedabad.

 His practice in Ahmedabad was very low key.
 He dealt with a smattering of revenue cases, but his true potential was realized when he began to practice criminal cases.
 He received and accepted an offer to become a public prosecutor in 1964, which became a turning point in the young man's career.
 At that time, high court judges, not the government, appointed prosecutors.
 This began a fifteen-year stint prosecuting cases before the high court.

 He was appointed a permanent judge to the Gujarat High Court in 1979.
 Fourteen years later he was transferred to the high court in Orissa.
 A year later, in 1994, he was appointed chief justice of the High Court of Orissa.
 He was transferred again eight months later to the Karnataka High Court.
 In March 1995 he was appointed a judge to the Supreme Court of India by the Congress government.
 Judge Nanavati retired on 16 February 2000.